Holton-Arms School

 Holton-Arms is an independent college-preparatory school for girls in grades 3–12, located in Bethesda, Maryland.
 As of the 2021–22 school year, there were 667 students and 94 faculty.
-Since 2007, Susanna Jones has been Head of School.
+Since 2023, Penny B. Evins has been Head of School.

-The school has three divisions, Lower School (grades 3–6), Middle School (7–8), and Upper School (9–12).
-Tuition for 2022-23 is $50,375 for grades 3-12.
-In 2021–2022, the financial aid budget was $5 million.
+The school has three divisions: Lower School (grades 3–6), Middle School (7–8), and Upper School (9–12).
+Tuition for 2025-26 is $57,875 for grades 3-12.
+In 2025–2026, the financial aid budget was $6.4 million.

 History

 In 1901, Jessie Moon Holton and Carolyn Hough Arms founded Holton-Arms School.
 The school was located at 2125 S Street, NW, Washington, D.C.

 Holton-Arms moved to Bethesda in 1963.
 Located on 57 acre of rolling woodlands just off River Road, the campus has seven buildings.
 Its facilities include a science wing and lecture hall, two libraries, a performing arts center with a 400-seat theater and new black box theater, art and ceramic studios (with a kiln) and photo lab, three dance studios, a double gymnasium, an indoor competition-size pool, a weight and training room, and dining room renovated in 2012.
 Outdoor facilities include seven tennis courts, an eight-lane all-weather track, and three athletic fields, including a synthetic turf field.

 The School's mission is to cultivate the unique potential of young women through the “education not only of the mind, but of the soul and spirit.”
 (Jessie Moon Holton, 1866–1951).
 The School's motto is Inveniam viam aut faciam—I will find a way or make one.